mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 cd beneficial-ownership-engine\python\transparency-engine
 code .
 ```
 THe `code` command will start Visual Studio Code.
-Click on the Explorer icon on the navigation pane at left, select the 'transparency_engine' folder then select 'Terminal->New Terminal' to open a Power Shell.
+When Visual Studio Code opens, click on the Explorer icon on the navigation pane at left, select the 'transparency_engine' folder then select 'Terminal->New Terminal' to open a Power Shell in that folder.

 ### Configuring an dTriggering the Pipeline